 Read below for a more in-depth online grocery order overview!

 PC Express is a grocery service offered by Loblaw banner stores like Superstore here in Canada.
-Shoppers order online and a personal shopper “picks” their order for them.
-Shoppers can then pick up their order in the store parking lot or have it delivered to their home.
+Shoppers order online through their PC express account and a personal shopper “picks” their order for them.
+Shoppers can then pick up their order in the store parking lot or have it delivered to their homes.

 The PC Express Pickup service is the new version of Loblaws Click and Collect.
 It does have a fee, but you can usually get a bit of a rebate with various PC Optimum points offers.